Selling or giving away a cat

 The advertising requirement will be enforced by the Prevention of Cruelty to Animals Act 1979 enforcement agencies; these are RSPCA NSW, Animal Welfare League NSW and NSW Police.
 Local council officers do not have these powers.

-If you suspect that an advertisement does not include an identification number, or if it might display a false number, you should contact one of the Prevention of Cruelty to Animals Act 1979 enforcement agencies: RSPCA NSW, Animal Welfare League NSW, or NSW Police.
-Local councils will not have these powers.
+If you suspect that an advertisement does not include relevant identification information, or if it might display a false or misleading information, you should contact one of the Prevention of Cruelty to Animals Act 1979 enforcement agencies: RSPCA NSW, Animal Welfare League NSW, or NSW Police.

 When a complaint is received, an animal welfare inspector will investigate and make a decision based on the evidence.